 vault write ejbca/enrollCSR/TLSServer firstname.lastname@example.org username=bob

-For more information and example commands, see the integration guide EJBCA Plugin Integration with Hashicorp Vault and for details on installing and using the EJBCA Vault plugin, refer to PrimeKey Developers GitHub where the plugin also is available for download.
+- A proof-of-concept secrets plugin for EJBCA.
+See the integration guide EJBCA Plugin Integration with Hashicorp Vault, and for details on installing and using the EJBCA Vault plugin, refer to Keyfactor GitHub where the plugin is available for download.

 Ansible Playbook to Deploy Vault with EJBCA Plugin

 PrimeKey provides an Ansible playbook EJBCA Vault Plugin to deploy Vault with the EJBCA plugin, to allow DevOps teams to easily set up Vault integrated with EJBCA.
-For more information, refer to PrimeKey Developers GitHub/Ansible.
+For more information, refer to Keyfactor GitHub/Ansible.

 Issuing a Sub CA to Vault